 - Malabsorption Disorders like Crohn’s Disease or Irritable Bowel Syndrome

 - Alcohol Consumption

-Even if you adhere to a balanced diet packed with lots of fruits and green veggies, you will likely still benefit from a daily multivitamin supplement to bridge any nutritional gaps.
-It is a sort of nutritional insurance policy, filling in the gaps for nutrients that people can't or, more likely, simply don't get enough of through their diets.
+Even if your daily diet is balanced, comprising plenty of fruits and green veggies, you may still need to take a daily multivitamin supplement to bridge potential nutritional gaps.
+Taking supplements is a nutritional insurance policy that helps you fill in the gaps for nutrients you may not sufficiently get from your diet.

 - Vitamin and Mineral Supplements: Do We Really Need Them?, Farin Kamangar and Ashkan Emadi, International Journal of Preventive Medicine, 2012, (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3309636/)